Egyptian Air Force: 1948 Arab–Israeli War

 On display circa 1956, new aircraft purchased from Czechoslovakia and the USSR clockwise: MiG-17F, MiG-15bis, Il-28, Yak-11, Zlin 226, and two Mi-1 helicopters.

-Following the British withdrawal from the British Protectorate of Palestine and the establishment of the State of Israel on 14 May 1948, Egyptian forces crossed into Palestine as part of a wider Arab League military coalition in support of the Palestinians against the Israelis.
+Following the British withdrawal from the British Protectorate of Mandatory Palestine and the establishment of the State of Israel on 14 May 1948, Egyptian forces crossed into Israel as part of a wider Arab League military coalition attempting to defeat the Israelis.
 The Egyptian Air Force contribution included the Short Stirling bomber, Douglas C-47 Dakotas performing as light bombers and Spitfires.

-Two Israeli aircraft were shot down and on 22 May 1948, Egyptian Spitfires attacked the RAF Ramat David airfield, believing that it had already been taken over by Israeli forces.
+On 22 May 1948, Egyptian Spitfires attacked the RAF Ramat David airfield, believing that it had already been taken over by Israeli forces.
 The first raid surprised the British, and resulted in the destruction of several RAF aircraft on the ground, and the deaths of four airmen.
 The British were uncertain whether the attacking Spitfires had come from Arab or Israeli forces.
 When second and third raids followed shortly afterwards, the British were ready and the entire Egyptian force was shot down – the last aircraft being baited for some time as the RAF pilots attempted to get a close look at its markings.

 Relations with Britain were soon restored and the official state of war with Israel ensured that arms purchases continued.
 New Spitfire Mk.
 22s were purchased to replace the earlier models.
 In late 1949, Egypt received its first jet fighter, the British Gloster Meteor F4 and shortly after de Havilland Vampire FB5s.